hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 If you have any questions about an outstanding balance, how to add a payment option, or about billing in general, please feel free to contact [Hyper.sh Support](mailto:support@hyper.sh).

-#### How do I remove credit card?
+#### How do I remove my credit card?

-- To remove your credit card information, please make sure that there is no payment due and no any resources in your account.
+- First please make sure that there is no payment due and that there are no resources left in your account.
-- If there is payment due, you need to update the card to fullfill the payment first.
+- If there is payment due, you need to update the card to fullfill the payment.
 - Once the credit card information is removed, your account will be limited.
 You can add the card to re-enable the account.